25 Fun Games for Tweens to Try this Year

 Who am I:

 A popular game for tweens, teens, and adults is “Who am I?”.
 Someone writes down the names of celebrities onto index cards.
 Then each person has a card attached to them, somewhere they can’t see it.
 This could be on their back or forehead, anywhere is fine.
 Now they get to have fun by figuring out who they are.
-They can ask questions and it usually results in a funny situation as the guests try to come up with ideas that fit their question.
+They can ask questions, and it usually results in a funny situation as everyone tries to figure out who they are.

 Uno:

-Uno is a game that most have played and it can be fun for all ages.
-You can pick it up on Amazon for just a few bucks.
-Uno is an exciting card game that is great for 2-10 people, so even larger groups can join in.
+Uno is a game that most have played, and it can be fun for all ages.
+You can pick it up on Amazon for just a few bucks, and it’s perfect for any size group.
 The rules are fairly simple and boil down to getting rid of all the cards in your hand.
 Of course, doing so turns into a race and competition that most love.
 You can find a complete list of Uno rules online.

 Murder in the Dark: